TYPE DESIGN INFORMATION PAGE last updated on Thu Feb 21 08:35:28 EST 2019

 His first commercial typeface is Bramber (2012): The design of Bramber was inspired by Allied propaganda posters of the second World war, especially Russian posters.
 It has a distinctive solid, geometric appearance.
 But it is not constructivist.

-Reghardt is the foundry in Pretoria, South Africa, that was founded in 2010 by Reghardt Grobbelaar.
-Its fonts include the children's handwriting face Hegel (2010), which was designed for Hegel Toys.
-[Google] [MyFonts] [More] ⦿
+Reghardt is the foundry in Pretoria (and now East London), South Africa, that was founded in 2010 by Reghardt Grobbelaar.
+Its fonts include the children's handwriting typeface Hegel (2010), which was designed for Hegel Toys.
+Hegel Pro is an update from 2015.

 He writes: Jessie Marion King (1875-1949) began her professional career as a book designer and illustrator, but over time her creativity found its outlet in many forms, including posters, jewelry, ceramics, wallpaper, fabrics, murals, interior design and costumes.
 After eventually settling in Kirkcudbright, Scotland, she founded Green Gate Close, a center for women artists.
 Although her style is reminiscent of the Art Nouveau artist, Aubrey Beardsley, King's aesthetic was an offshoot of the "Glasgow Style," a Scottish hybrid of the Arts and Crafts movement and Art Nouveau.
 Often, her illustrations included hand lettering.
 It was just this kind of lettering that gave Richard Every his inspiration for ITC Greengate.
 When he saw some children's book illustrations that King created in 1898, he knew on the spot he had to complete the hand lettering as a typographic font.